 A playbook is a structured guide for coordinating the processes, workflows, and frameworks that support key organizational activities.
 Think of it as an instruction manual that gives you step-by-step guidance on what to do, how to do it, and the resources you need for precise contexts.

-Take, for instance, the integration of AI within your department.
-Playbooks can either define broad strategies (i.e., agentic go-to-market engineering) or detail smaller, more specific tactics that form part of a larger strategic plan (i.e., how to write SEO-optimized content using AI tools).
+For example, consider integrating AI within your department.
+Playbooks can outline broad strategies (i.e., agentic go-to-market engineering) or articulate smaller, more targeted tactics that contribute to a larger strategic plan (i.e., how to write SEO-optimized content using AI tools).

 Playbooks are mini-roadmaps that walk users through a series of strategic activities.
 They’re blueprints designed for easy-to-follow, focused, and results-oriented execution plans.
 Written in a casual, approachable style, they present information using a hybrid mix of formats (e.g., written instructions, video demonstrations, visual workflows).